lichkitsch/old_campaigns/lindorwin/adventures/battalion.md

 Salgrim has retreated into her room at the Willywock, barely leaving for days at a time.
 She doesn't say much and takes her meals back to her room, but when pressed she simply responds with "I'm getting so close..."

+## Exploration
 True to his word, Elduin sends a battalion of angels to Steson.
 After a long journey from the other side of the continent, 500 angels arrive in the city.
 They set up outposts, curfews, and patrols to search for the Silence, the cult that made the attempt on Mira's life and kidnapped Elomar.
 The battalion is led by Lieutenant Colonel Ursa, a thin ghost of a woman with a rapier at her side and a cold, gray stare.
 She butts heads with Captain Sophia but is quick to take command of the city, by Elduin's orders of course.
 A team of four angels are assigned to Ifir.

 **Staff Sargeant Julius** ❤️50 🛡14
 💪3 🎯-1 💊0 📚0 👁1 😎1 🤲0 🛠3 🔮0 💯0
-Julius is a stern, apologetic man with a strong brow and a warhammer.
+Julius is a stern yet apologetic man with a strong brow and a warhammer.
 Imposing, but a bit shorter than Ezrah.
+Julius has a shaved head and a square jaw, but otherwise lean features.

 ---
+**Corporal Vela** ❤️40 🛡12
+💪3 🎯2 💊0 📚-1 👁0 😎-1 🤲2 🛠0 🔮1 💯0
+Vela is a kind, soft-spoken woman with strong defensive abilities and magic.
+Fights only when necessary.
+She's large, with dark skin, black hair and soft features.

+---
-**Corporal Lynx** ❤️40 🛡11
+**Officer Cadet Lynx** ❤️30 🛡11
 💪0 🎯2 💊2 📚1 👁-1 😎0 🤲0 🛠1 🔮-1 💯1
 Lynx is a wildcard, a quick DPS fighter with metal claw weapons.
 Sharp, quick, to the point.
+She has sharp features as well, with short, spiky auburn haid and freckles across her face.

 ---
-**Officer Cadet Vela** ❤️30 🛡12
-💪3 🎯2 💊0 📚-1 👁0 😎-1 🤲2 🛠0 🔮1 💯0
-Vela is a kind, soft-spoken woman with strong defensive abilities and magic.
-Fights only when necessary.

----
 **Officer Cadet Carina** ❤️30 🛡12
 💪3 🎯1 💊1 📚2 👁0 😎0 🤲1 🛠-1 🔮-1 💯1
-Carina is cold and mean, but is also Ifir's best bet at learning more about the squad and her father's plan.
+Carina is cold and mean, and while she's knowledgable of Elduin's plans she is a snitch working for Elduin and L.G.
+Ursa.
+She's snippy and fights with two javelins.
+She's tall and willowy and has a smug smile.

 The city wasn't prepared to defend itself from 500 well-trained angels and was quickly brought under control by Lieutenant Colonel Ursa.
 They shut down the docks, and angels fill the streets and castle.
 Ifir is encouraged to stay indoors, like everyone else, but it's not long before the angels start to overstep their bounds and begin jailing people underneath the castle.
 Mira has retreated as well, fleeing the city with Elomar, Yuna, and Setra to their island in secret to keep her safe from the Silence.